beffyd/gardening-project/README.md

 ## Initial discussion:

-Stu's Gardening website is a website designed to give the user/ potential customer a brief history about the company they may hire, and also a guideline of prices for common jobs completed by the company.
+Stu's Gardening website is a website designed to give the user or potential customer a brief history about the company they may hire, and also a guideline of prices for common jobs completed by the company.
 The user/ potential customer will also want contact details to arrange an appointment.

 Essential information for the site:
 - Company History